andyly25/FullStack/t5_CS_fundamentals/Terminologies/README.md

         - attributes
         - operations
 - **Constructors**
+    - class contains constructors that are invoked to create obj from the class blueprint
+    - declarations use the name of the class and have no return type
+        - e.g. to create a Bike obj called myBike, a constructor is called by the new operator
+        - `Bike myBike = new Bike(30, 0, 8);`
 - **Inheritance**
     - inherits commonly used state and behavior from other classes
     - each class allowed have one direct superclass